MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

 ms.workload:
   - "multiple"
 ---
-# Get started debugging a multithreaded application in Visual Studio
+# Get started debugging multithreaded applications in Visual Studio
 Visual Studio provides several tools and user interface elements to help you debug multithreaded applications.
 This tutorial shows how to use thread markers, the **Parallel Stacks** window, the **Parallel Watch** window, conditional breakpoints, and filter breakpoints .
 This tutorial takes only a few minutes, but completing it will familiarize you with the features for debugging multithreaded applications.

 |         |         |